Time is running out to give yourself a chance to win up to $1000 off your next rates bill.

 To assist with online or over-the-phone payments, property owners will need their payment reference number, found on their rates notice.

-Ratepayers who cannot make payment by the due date are encouraged to enter into an arrangement to pay their current rates by instalments by logging into MyCouncil or by calling council’s customer contact centre.
+Ratepayers who cannot make payment by the due date are encouraged to enter into a flexible payment arrangement by logging into MyCouncil or by contacting council.